ApeWorX/ape/docs/userguides/accounts.md

 ape accounts generate <ALIAS>
 ```

-It will prompt you for a private key.
 It will prompt you for a passphrase.

 If you already have an account and you wish to import it into Ape (say, from Metamask), you can use the `import` command: